Deposits May 3, 2010Posted by UWinnipeg Campus Living in housing, rates and fees.

-Security deposit secures the room.
-During the application process, the Housing Office will offer a room placement to the applicant.
-The applicant secures this room by submitting a security deposit.
-Paying the security deposit commits the applicant to signing and completing a contract.
+The deposit reserves the room.
+During the application process, the Housing Office will email a room offer to the applicant.
+The applicant reserves this room by paying a deposit on their application.
+Paying this deposit commits the applicant to signing and completing a contract.
 If the deposit is paid but the applicant does not move in or otherwise fails to complete a contract, the deposit will not be refunded.

-Deposit refund policies.
-Only after the completion of a resident contract does the damage deposit becomes refundable.
-Provided the deposit has not been forfeited (see below) it will be refunded less the costs of cleaning or repairing the room during the contract period.
+The deposit covers against small damages.
+The security deposit becomes a refundable (see below) after the completion of a contract.
+The deposit helps to cover small cleaning and repair costs if the room is in a lesser condition than when the resident moved in, or to be forfeited in certain cases (see below).
 For example, if a resident makes a hole in a wall of their room, the cost of repairing the wall is deducted from the deposit refund.
-Examples of reasons for deductions are dirty areas in the room, marks on walls and floors, and other cleaning and repairs required in the room.
+Examples of damage deductions dirty areas in the room, marks on walls and floors, and other cleaning or repairs.

 Early Terminations and Damage Deposit Forfeit: Residents who either complete an early contract termination or who are evicted have their deposit forfeited in full.
 In other words, the Housing Office retains the damage deposit in these two cases.
 The forfeiting of the damage deposit occurs in addition to the payment of an early termination as well as any other outstanding charges on the account at the time of check out.

-For more information about early terminations see Rules of Resident Living
+For more information about early terminations see Rules of Residence Living

 The Deposit Refund Process